MQTTCool/auth-hook-example/README.md

   ```

 * Copy the just compiled `MQTT_Auth_demo.jar` in the `mqtt_connectors/lib`
-folder of your MQTT.cool installation.
+folder of your MQTT.Cool installation.

 ## Configure

-The demo assumes that MQTT.cool is launched from localhost, but if you need
+The demo assumes that MQTT.Cool is launched from localhost, but if you need
 to target a different server, search in `web/js/app/Constants.js` this line:
 ```js
 var SERVER_ADDRESS = 'localhost:8080';